 One of the challenges you’ll be facing is handling- for example – CAPTCHAs.
 While running your program, your IP address can get identified as a fraudulent user, getting your IP banned.

 If you run your scraper on a server hosted in a data center, you’re even more likely to be blocked instantly.
 Why?
 Because datacenter IPs are less trusted, getting your requests flagged as “non-person requests.”

 To learn how to integrate ScraperAPI with our scrapers, we’ll need to create a new ScraperAPI account – you’ll get 1000 free API calls right off the bat, so you have more than enough for trying the API out.

 After signing up, you’ll get access to your API key and some sample code for you to use as a reference.

-With that set, let’s start with our Axios scraper:
+Now, let’s integrate ScraperAPI with our Axios scraper: